Penn Community Bank Employees Will Lace Up Their Gloves to Knock Out Hunger - NewsBreak

 Penn Community Bank Employees Will Lace Up Their Gloves to Knock Out Hunger

-Penn Community Bank employees and leadership will roll their sleeves this Friday, June 17, to take part in the tenth edition of Bucks Knocks Out (BKO) Hunger.
+Penn Community Bank employees and leadership are taking part in the tenth edition of Bucks Knocks Out (BKO) Hunger this Friday, June 17.
 The bank is presenting sponsor of the United Way of Bucks County effort to address food insecurity.

 The BKO Hunger initiative has several components: an online fundraiser, a countywide food drive, and a one-day meal-packing event.